spacelift-io/user-documentation/docs/integrations/single-sign-on/README.md

 ## Managing integrations

 In order to manage Single Sign-On integrations on your Spacelift account, please go to the _Settings_ section of your account view.
 Next, navigate to the _Single Sign-On_ tab_._ If SSO is not enabled for your account, all you're going to see is instructions on how to get started.
-The first steps are always taken in your identity provider (GSuite, Okta, Auth0, ActiveDirectory, etc.).
+The first steps are always taken in your identity provider (Google Workspace, Okta, Auth0, ActiveDirectory, etc.).
 Navigate to your identity provider and create a dedicated SSO application filled with appropriate URLs taken from the Spacelift settings page presented below.

 ![These URLs will be different for your account](../../assets/screenshots/sso_settings.png)